The flag of England’s smallest county, Rutland, was registered on November 9th 2015. The design is a banner of the arms

 County organisations and charities including Leicestershire and Rutland Women’s Institute; Leicestershire And Rutland Family History Association; Leicestershire And Rutland Freemasons.

 Assorted Rutland bodies, festivals and events; including Rutland Branch Of Church Bellringers; Rutland Beer festival; Rutland Concert Band; Rutland Local History And Record Society and Rutland Morris men

 Local authorities and police

-In light of the extensive and long established tradition of representing the county by a gold horseshoe on a green background, the Association of British Counties approached the High Sheriff of Rutland, A.J.Brown, seeking support for a proposed county flag featuring this traditional county emblem
+In light of the extensive and long established tradition of representing the county by a gold horseshoe on a green background, Jason Saber of the Association of British Counties approached the High Sheriff of Rutland, A.J.Brown, seeking support for a proposed county flag featuring this traditional county emblem

 The High Sheriff duly consulted the local council, who, realising that Rutland was not included on the Flag Institute registry, concluded that it would release its banner of arms, its coat of arms in flag form, for general use to represent the county.
 The council’s armorial banner had been pointedly used in 1997 to mark the restitution of Rutland County Council following another round of local government reform.

 Its appearance on this occasion served to proclaim the county to the world.

 Whilst the plain golden horseshoe flag would have been a wholly legitimate design for deployment as the county flag of Rutland, a version is seen here

 for example, used by Oakham protesters opposed to the council’s introduction of a one way system through the town, such usage of the acorn strewn version solidified its linkage with the county, making it a very apparent county symbol in this small territory, familiar to residents; its deployment as a true county flag was a natural development, maintaining the association of the county with the golden horseshoe.